celestialfault/Swift-Cogs/swift_libs/scripts/README.txt

     This checks the following:

-    - ensure all cogs at least compile
+    - all cogs compile
     - flake8
-    - black (currently this check doesn't exit with a non-zero code if a failure is encountered)
+    - black code style

     You won't find this all too useful unless you're creating a patch for a cog in this repository.